LewisHobden/Migaga/README.md

 - Running on Python 3.9 on Docker.
 - Stores data on a MySQL 8.0 database.

-To get started contributing, copy `example_config.ini` to `config.ini` and update the ClientId or
+To get started contributing, copy `example_config.ini` to `config.ini` and update the ClientId and token to your test bot and you're good to go!
+Schema can be imported from the `storage` directory.
+I'm working on making that easier.